Gender-Based Violence Housing Strategy

 Housing is inextricably linked to safety, and Indigenous women, girls and 2SLGBTQQIA+ people are overrepresented among victims of violence in Canada.

-Recognizing that the epidemic of violence and housing instability are intertwined, AHMA is in the final stages of completing an Indigenous Gender-Based Violence Housing Strategy (GBV Housing Strategy).
+Recognizing that the epidemic of violence and housing instability are intertwined, AHMA introduces our Indigenous Gender-Based Violence Housing Strategy (GBV Housing Strategy).

 - The homicide rate for Indigenous women and girls was over six times higher in 2022 than for their non-Indigenous counterparts.